PUNCTURE VINE Overview Information

 Eat the spine-covered fruit of tribulus is LIKELY UNSAFE.
 There has been a report of a serious lung problem linked to eating the fruit.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Taking tribulus during pregnancy is POSSIBLY UNSAFE.
-Animal research suggests tribulus might harm fetal development.
+Animal research suggests that tribulus might harm fetal development.
 Not enough is known about the safety of using tribulus during breast-feeding.
 It’s best not to use tribulus if you are pregnant or nursing.

 Prostate problems or prostate cancer: There is a concern that tribulus might make prostate conditions such as benign prostate hypertrophy (BPH) or prostate cancer worse.
 Developing research suggests that tribulus can increase prostate weight.